k21971/CrecelleHack/doc/variantfixes.md

     - TODO: Breaking a taped-up wand should cause many explosions?
 - Banana Peel
   - Replaces bolas.
+- Acoustic Guitar
+  - Tonal instrument.
+- Electric Guitar
+  - Fires bolts of electricity, as a fire or frost horn would.

 ## Floor Coating System
 - Added ice as a floor coating.